Jet Propulsion Vacuum Style: Rockets

 |||

-(1912-1977) was born in Wirsitz, Posen (now Poland).
+(1912-1977) was born in

-and physicist.
-Von Braun's natural leadership and ability to encourage
+space pioneer and physicist.
+Von Braun's natural

-and inspire others led him, at the age of 16, to organize an voluntary
+him, at the age of 16, to organize an voluntary

-observatory construction team building a complete observatory in their
+observatory construction team building a complete

-spare time.
-Two years later, he enrolled at the Berlin Institute of Technology
+enrolled at the Berlin Institute of Technology in 1930.
+In

-in 1930.
-In 1932, at the age of 20, he received his bachelor's degree in
+1932, at the age of 20, he received his bachelor's degree

-mechanical engineering, and was offered a grant to conduct and develop
+in mechanical engineering, and was offered a grant

+in physics from the University of Berlin.
 In the early 1930s Artillery captain Walter Dornberger was searching for a weapon which would not violate the Versailles Treaty of World War I on behalf of the German military.
 Dornberger was assigned to investigate the practicality of using rockets.
 He was impressed with Von Braun and hired him to lead the military's rocket artillery unit.
 A new facility was built at Peenemunde on the Baltic coast.
 At that time, Hitler had taken over Germany.
 Von Braun designed and built the A-4, also known as V-2 ('vengeance weapon #2') for the war against Britain, but kept on dreaming of using rockets for going into space.
 Near the end of the war, after stealing a train with forged papers, von Braun led 500of his staff through war-torn Germany to surrender to the Americans and finally found an American private.
 Realizing the importance of these engineers, the Americans immediately went to Peenemunde and captured all of the remaining V-2's and V-2 parts, then destroyed both places with explosives.
 They brought over 300 train car loads of spare V-2 parts to the United States.
 Much of Von Braun's production team was captured by the Russians, though.
 (More on Von Braun and his work in the U.S.) |

 Links: